 If you do not want to set a specific payment term, you can set it as Due Upon Receipt.

 If the payment term specified for a customer or an invoice is Net 30, the total invoice amount is to be paid within 30 days.

-In Chargebee, the option applies only to offline, recurring invoices.
+In Chargebee, the option applies only when Auto Collection is turned off.

 To include Net D as a payment term in your invoices,

-- Go to Settings › Site Info › Payment Terms and click Enable Payment Terms.
+Navigate to Settings > Site Settings > Site Info & Billing Rules > Payment Terms and click Enable Payment Terms.

 If you'd like to use a value (no. of days) for Net D that is not available on Chargebee, write to email@example.com .

-Email Reminders You can enable the Net D - Payment Due Reminder email notification if you'd like to send a reminder to your customer before the invoice becomes due for payment, under Settings › Email Notifications in the web interface.
-You can also configure the email to be triggered before a specific number of days ahead of the due date.
+You can enable the Net D - Payment Due Reminder email notification if you'd like to send a reminder to your customer before the invoice turns due for payment, under Settings > Configure Emails and Invoice > Email Notifications in your Chargebee site.
+You can also configure the email to be triggered a specific number of days ahead of the due date.